About the competition

 The 2017 Tax, Super + You competition first-prize winner Elise Hutchinson worked on production of the animation during work experience with the ATO’s Marketing and Communication team.
 This behind-the-scenes video documents Elise’s experience, including recording the voiceover for the animation.

-The competition is open to all students in Year 7—12 enrolled in the Australian education system.
-You can run the competition for individuals or as a group activity, as part of your regular classwork or as an extension activity.
+The competition is open to individual or group entries, that means you can assign it as part of your regular class work or as an extension activity.

 If you have further questions about the competition you can email us at taxsuperandyoucompetition@ato.gov.au